We would be glad to compare your experience and case histories, and include them on this site. Contact us.

-Case History 2- Air not properly bled from closed system upon refilling.
+Case Histories 2- Air not properly bled from closed system upon refilling.

 When a closed system is newly re-piped or re-filled, air may not be properly bled from the system.
 Then corrosion products may form from the attack of the air on the system piping.